YottaDB/YDBDoc/MultiLangProgGuide/programmingnotes.rst

     - :code:`errstr->len_used` is always set to the length of :ref:`zstatus-isv`, whether or not it is truncated.
     - If :code:`errstr->len_used` is greater than :code:`errstr->len_alloc-1` it means :ref:`zstatus-isv` has been truncated.

+Note that effective release `r1.34 <https://gitlab.com/YottaDB/DB/YDB/-/tags/r1.34>`_ :code:`errstr` is filled in appropriately if an error occurs in M code called from another language.

 - A multi-threaded application is permitted to use the YottaDB single-thread functions *as long as the application ensures that all YottaDB access is performed only by one thread.* A thread may use the :ref:`ydb-thread-is-main-fn` to determine whether it is the thread that is calling YottaDB.
 YottaDB strongly recommends against this application design pattern: this functionality only exists to provide backward compatibility to a specific existing application code base.